 Some people are capable of generating blood glucose and insulin spikes after eating sugar-free products, such as candies and cookies sweetened with sugar alcohols.
-After having seen Dr. Andreas Eenfeldt’s excellent video presentation about his LCHF (“Low Carb High Fat”) diet (to see the video, click here), I was inspired to test my own blood glucose response to sugar-free chocolate and found that my blood sugar rose from 83 to 126 within less than an hour (and I am not diabetic).
+After watching Dr. Andreas Eenfeldt’s excellent video presentation about his LCHF (“Low Carb High Fat”) diet, I was inspired to test my own blood glucose response to sugar-free chocolate and found that my blood sugar rose from 83 to 126 within less than an hour (and I am not diabetic).
 Therefore, you may need to avoid these kinds of treats in order to be successful.

 Another important fact: whey protein is often recommended as a low-carbohydrate, low-glycemic index supplement on some versions of these diets, and Atkins even markets shakes made with whey protein.
 However, even though whey proteins don’t raise blood sugar, they do raise insulin levels substantially (see my dairy page), so you may need to be careful with these, because insulin spikes tell your body to make fat, not burn it.